A World Of Her Own

 |

-| Apr |
+Apr |

 On 6th April a jury finds the Kray twins not guilty of running a protection racket.

-On 11th April the Seekers perform at the New Musical Express poll winners' concert at London's Wembley Empire Pool.
-The other acts on the bill are: the Animals, the Beatles, Cilla Black, Donovan, Freddie & the Dreamers, Herman's Hermits, Tom Jones, the Kinks, the Moody Blues, the Rolling Stones and Them.
+On 11th April The Seekers perform at the New Musical Express poll winners' concert at London's Wembley Empire Pool.
+The other acts on the bill are: The Animals, The Beatles, Cilla Black, Donovan, Freddie & the Dreamers, Herman's Hermits, Tom Jones, The Kinks, The Moody Blues, The Rolling Stones and Them.

-Britain's first long-distance footpath, the Pennine Way, is officially opened on Saturday, 24th August.
+Britain's first long-distance footpath, the Pennine Way, is officially opened on Saturday, 24th April.

 |

-| May |
+May |

 On 7th May the Rhodesian Front led by Ian Smith wins all 50 of the parliamentary seats reserved for whites in elections held in Rhodesia.